PokemonGoF/PokemonGo-Bot/README.md

       your location)
       --initial-transfer                            Start the bot with a pokemon clean up, keeping only the higher CP of each pokemon.
 It respects -c as upper limit to release.
-      -c CP, --cp                                   Set the CP to transfer or lower (eg. 100 will transfer CP0-99) -iv IV, --pokemon_potential                   Set the ratio for the IV values to transfer (eg. 0.8 will transfer a pokemon with IV 0.5)
+      -c CP, --cp                                   Set the CP to transfer or lower (eg. 100 will transfer CP0-99) -iv IV, --pokemon_potential                   Set the ratio for the IV values to transfer (eg. 80 will transfer a pokemon with IV 50) (Current DEFAULT is 0) (Please enter as a number out of 100)
+      -vicp VICP, --very_important_CP               No Pokemon above this CP value will be transferred due to IV.
       --distance_unit UNIT                          Set the unit to display distance in (e.g, km for kilometers, mi for miles, ft for feet)
       -d, --debug                                   Debug Mode
       -t, --test                                    Only parse the specified location